| Africa shelters a great number of species of antelopes,

 zebras they constitute the base of the food of large predators like lions,

+leopards, cheetahs, and also certain large eagles.
 The Cape Eland measures 1,75 m and can weigh up to

 900 kg.